What is PSWS?

 The ASCE student symposia take place in the spring and include competitions, professional and personal development opportunities, networking, and of course fun, as a celebration of civil engineering and the ASCE community.

 The Pacific Southwest region (PSWS) comprises of 14 universities from Southern California and Hawaii.
-This year, the 2025 ASCE Pacific Southwest Student Symposium will be hosted at the California State Polytechnic University, Pomona, with nearly 1000 students expected in attendance.
+In 2027, the ASCE Pacific Southwest Student Symposium will be co-hosted at University of Southern California, Loyola Marymount University, and California Baptist University.

 The ASCE PSWS Student Chapters are: